DockerComposeFiles/ARM/sensors/BBB-HTU21D/Readme.md

-# HTU21D-Raspberry
+# HTU21D-BeagleBone
-This container will use Raspberry GPIO
+This container will use BeagleBone Black GPIO to connect to HTU21D Sensor.